Test-Time Optimization of Physical Query Plans with LLMs: Plan Transfer Implementation Details

-\textbf{Discussion and limitations.} Transferred plans are not necessarily optimal at the target scale: at larger scales, the engine may select different baseline physical operators (e.g., alternative join strategies or repartitioning decisions), and plan choices can depend on scale-sensitive statistics and memory pressure.
+We note that transferred plans are not necessarily optimal at the target scale: at larger scales, the engine may select different baseline physical operators (e.g., alternative join strategies or repartitioning decisions), and plan choices can depend on scale-sensitive statistics and memory pressure.
 Nevertheless, our study shows that a deterministic, rule-based transfer mechanism can \emph{reliably replay} many optimization decisions discovered at small scale onto larger-scale plans, preserving correctness while retaining meaningful speedups.
-This supports a practical workflow for real deployments: discover effective plan transformations cheaply at a prototypical scale, then lift them to production-scale executions by applying principled, automated rewrites—particularly valuable for one-off or high-stakes large queries.
-These results motivate future work on more scale-aware transfer policies that better account for target-scale operator selection and resource constraints.
+This supports a practical workflow for real deployments: discover effective plan transformations cheaply at a prototypical scale, then lift them to production-scale executions by applying principled, automated rewrites, which are particularly valuable for high-stakes large queries.
+Notably, because the target-scale baseline plan is computed regardless, a transferred plan can be benchmarked against it before deployment and discarded if the performance is not improved, so transfer adds no production risk.
+Overall, these results motivate future work on more scale-aware transfer policies that better account for target-scale operator selection and resource constraints.